IagoLeoni/gcp-cicd/README.md

-# Google Cloud CI/CD End-to-End + Sonarqube Quality Gate Demo
+# CI/CD Pipeline using Google Cloud
 This repo demonstrates Kubernetes development and deployment with Skaffold and Google Cloud devops tools Google Cloud Build, Cloud Deploy, and Artifact Registry.
 The example is a simple Hello World Python app and uses Kustomize overlays for manifest generation.

 ## Repository structure